trothr/blog/Richard/2020/20200122-reminders.md

 Drove near the place we went for Sapphire (our particular home schooling "enrichment program").
 Marilyn was *so* in her element at Sapphire.
 I taught a couple classes too.
-It was a happy time: I for one felt a sense of purpose and community.
+It was a happy time: I for one felt a sense of purpose and community in those days.

-Got to the meeting.
+Got to the meeting, a security thing.
 First local technical "meetup" that I've attended in several months.
 Left early for a second appointment.
 As I was leaving, something triggered a memory of when we first came to Ohio.

 Marilyn helped me get established.
 We were a team.
 I depended on her.
 (And now without her I'm floundering ... so much to do!
 Little idea HOW to proceed.)
-I drove up from Houston.
+December of 2005 I drove up from Houston.
 She flew.
 We met in Columbus.
 I picked her up at CMH (now John Glenn airport).

 For a moment, just an instant, it was a happy memory!
 But then the sense of loss overwhelmed me.